KonstantinTomashevich/Emergence/Library/Private/README.md

 - They are tested only as parts of corresponding services.

 Therefore, it's advised to not use these libraries directly, unless it's absolutely necessary.

+Utility libraries, that are not designed for use outside of [Emergence](../../README.md), for example [APICommon](./APICommon/README.md), are private libraries too.